-Key Objectives: Participants will become aware of CORHA’s progress over the last year, methods for engagement with the council, and learn about the resources developed to assist in detection, reporting, investigation, and control of infectious disease outbreaks in healthcare settings.
+Key Objectives: Participants will learn about CORHA’s work over the last year, methods for engagement with the CORHA, and resources developed to assist in detection, reporting, investigation, and control of infectious disease outbreaks in healthcare settings.

 Brief Summary: Healthcare-associated Infections (HAIs) including antimicrobial resistant (AR) pathogens cause hundreds of thousands of illnesses and deaths among U.S. patients each year.
 Despite significant progress, patients are still experiencing preventable harms in the context of outbreaks and other adverse events that stem from delayed recognition of emerging infectious diseases with potential for healthcare transmission, unsafe healthcare practices, contaminated drugs, and medical device risks.
 Consistent and coordinated approaches are needed to speed up detection of new threats, develop tools to support outbreak investigation, stop outbreaks from spreading, and better inform prevention activities.

-To address these needs, CDC’s Division of Healthcare Quality Promotion has funded the Association of State and Territorial Health Officials (ASTHO) and the Council of State and Territorial Epidemiologists (CSTE) to create and co-lead the Council for Outbreak Response: HAI/AR (CORHA).
-Council membership including ASTHO, CSTE, CDC, and the National Association of County and City Health Officials (NACCHO), APIC, SHEA, FDA, and CMS has been established.
-As additional members, partners, and workgroups have come together, the Council functions as a multidisciplinary collective representing the interests of healthcare consumers; the medical community; state, local and territorial public health authorities; professional associations; clinical & public health laboratories; and federal agencies.
+To address these needs, CDC’s Division of Healthcare Quality Promotion (DHQP) has funded the Association of State and Territorial Health Officials (ASTHO) and the Council of State and Territorial Epidemiologists (CSTE) to create and co-lead the Council for Outbreak Response: HAI/AR (CORHA).
+CORHA members include ASTHO, CSTE, CDC, and the National Association of County and City Health Officials (NACCHO), APIC, SHEA, FDA, and CMS.
+CORHA functions as a multidisciplinary collective representing the interests of public health and healthcare stakeholders, including healthcare consumers, the medical community, state, local and territorial public health authorities, professional associations, clinical and public health laboratories, and federal agencies with an interest in HAI and AR prevention and control.

-In 2017, CORHA added FDA and CMS as partner organizations, created a functional website, developed a variety of outbreak detection and response products, and began addressing new topics relevant to policy and laboratory aspects of outbreak response through work-group formation.
-CORHA Products were developed through two Work-groups, A and B. Work-group A created outbreak definitions and thresholds tailored to specific facilities and Work-group B created a data dictionary and activity tracking system to assist health departments and large healthcare systems manage information related to investigations of possible HAI-AR outbreaks involving healthcare delivery.
-In 2018, CORHA is expanding work-group activities into policy making and laboratory detection and reporting, while continuing to develop products through the established work-groups A & B. For this session, CORHA members will share work-group developed products and discuss new activities related to laboratory and policy priorities with session participants to gain feedback and help determine the future priorities of tools to be developed.
+In 2017, CORHA added FDA and CMS as partner organizations, launched a website, developed a variety of outbreak detection and response products, and began addressing new topics relevant to policy and laboratory aspects of outbreak response through workgroups.
+CORHA products developed through workgroups include: outbreak definitions and thresholds tailored to specific facilities and a data dictionary and activity tracking system to assist health departments and large healthcare systems to manage information related to investigations of possible HAI-AR outbreaks involving healthcare delivery.
+In 2018, CORHA is expanding workgroup activities to address policy considerations and laboratory detection and reporting, while continuing to develop products through the established Detection and Reporting and Investigation and Control workgroups.

+During this roundtable session, CORHA members will share newly developed products and discuss new activities related to laboratory and policy priorities with session participants to gather their feedback on the products’ utility and to help prioritize future tool development.

 For Reference, here is the 2017 CORHA Abstract presented at the roundtable in Boise, ID.